bakubay/systematically-improving-rag/docs/workshops/chapter1.md

 My answer is always the same: depends on your data and evaluations.
 There's no universal answer.

 The fix?
 Every change should target a specific metric and test a clear hypothesis.
 No more "let's try this and see what happens."

+Now that you understand the biases that derail teams, let's look at the framework that keeps you on track: the RAG flywheel.

 ## The RAG Flywheel and Retrieval Evaluations